F5Networks/f5-azure-arm-templates/experimental/standalone/2nic/new_stack/README.md

 1. From the Azure Portal, click the Azure Resource Group where you deployed the template.
 2. Click **Deployments**.
-3. Find the deployment and highlight it in the list (should be named Microsoft.Template)
+3. Find the deployment and highlight it in the list.
 4. Click **Redeploy**.
 5. For the Resource Group, click **Use existing** and then select the resource group in which you initially deployed.
 6. Enter the Admin password and Service Principal Secret parameters with the same values used in the initial deployment.